 Final Thoughts

-While indoor swim training is designed to provide a fast, efficient way for swimmers to do quality training when they can’t get to the water, boredom can derail the best of intentions.
+While indoor swim training is designed to provide a fast, efficient way for swimmers to do quality training when they can’t get to the water, boredom can derail the best intentions.